STUDENTS Policy

 The Board of Education

-and possession of tobacco products and substances appearing to be tobacco
+transfer and possession of tobacco products, vapor products, and substances

-products, i.e. e-cigarettes, at school and at school activities.
+paraphernalia, at school and at school activities.

 Alcohol and Drug Use